 NOTE: Some managed WordPress hosting companies like WP Engine, Kinsta, Flywheel got their inbuilt caching system.
 So if you are running your blog there, you don’t need to use an additional caching plugin.

 Optimizing the database for speed is a good option.
-If your database is full of unused tables, you might want to consider removing them.
-They will probably make your website slow.
+For example, if your database is full of unused tables, you might want to consider removing them.
+However, they will probably make your website slow.

 There’s a plugin available called WP-Optimize.
-It will help you to clean your WordPress database from unnecessary tables, revisions, spam comments, trashed comments, etc.
+It will help you clean your WordPress database from unnecessary tables, revisions, spam comments, trashed comments.

-As of February 2020, WP Rocket is offering a similar option in their settings.
+As an alternative, WP Rocket is offering a similar option in their settings.

 NOTE: Optimizing the database is a good option for reducing the load.
 But, always keep in mind that this process is irreversible.
-We recommend you using a WordPress backup plugin like BackupBuddy and generating a complete website backup before the optimization.
+Therefore, we recommend using a WordPress backup plugin like BackupBuddy and generating a complete website backup before the optimization.

-So, if you lose any of your essential content, you can quickly restore the previous version of your website from the backup!
+So, if you lose any of your important content, you can quickly restore the previous version of your website from the backup!

 We couldn’t run a WordPress blog without adding images.